OpenSecuritySummit/oss2019/content/faq/Organisers-duties.md

 Working materials will also be added to all working sessions, to allow both organisers and participants to consider and contribute draft materials.

 This is your time to create something special.

-Thanks again for giving us and the Security industry your most valuable assets: your time and knowledge.